ladnir/Ivory-Runtime/README.md

 ## Building

-To build the library, [libOTe](https://github.com/osu-crypto/libOTe) must be built.
-Follow the instructions on the associated readme.
+To build the library on linux, [libOTe](https://github.com/osu-crypto/libOTe) must be built.  *Important*, build libOTe with (Miracl or Relic) and enable the circuit implementation.
+Follow the instructions on the associated [readme](https://github.com/osu-crypto/libOTe).
 Once build, ensure that Ivory-Runtime and libOTe are contained in the same parent directory.
 ```
 [libOTe setup]
 git clone https://github.com/ladnir/Ivory-Runtime.git